tyroguru/BPFTrace-hol/usdt.md

 <chop>
 ```

-(*NOTE:* The number of arguments can also be discovered using `readelf -n` but the information isn't pretty printed as nicely.
-Give it a go!)
+[**NOTE**: The number of arguments can also be discovered using `readelf -n` but the information isn't pretty printed as nicely.
+Give it a go!]

-The output from `tplist.py` given above raises an important point about USDT probes: a single probe can be located at multiple places in a code base.
-For example, if some code has multiple locations where a transaction can be inititiated we may want to define a single probe for this operation, `transaction-start` for example, and we would need to place this probe at each of these call sites.
-When we subsequently enable the `transaction-start` probe the bpf subsystem would ensure that all locations where this probe is defined are instrumented.
+The output from `tplist.py` given above raises an important feature of USDT probes: a single probe can be located at multiple places in a code base.
+For example, if some code has multiple locations where a transaction can be initiated, we may want to define a single probe for this operation, `transaction-start` for example, and we would need to place this probe at each of these call sites.
+When we subsequently enable the `transaction-start` probe the perf subsystem would ensure that all locations where this probe is defined are instrumented.

-In the tplist.py example above we can see that the `libpthread:lll_futex_wake` probe has been inserted at 12 different locations!
+In the `tplist.py` example above we can see that the `libpthread:lll_futex_wake` probe has been inserted at 12 different locations!
 We can use our good friend gdb to tell us exactly where:

 ```
 (gdb) info probes stap libpthread lll_futex_wake